 Rotator cuff problems of the shoulder range from mild damage to:

 They can cause pain even when resting.

-Related Document: Center for Physical Rehabilitation's Guide to Rotator Cuff Disease
+Related Document: CPR Physical Therapy+Performance's Guide to Rotator Cuff Disease

 Often, the muscles or other tissues of the joints become tight, misaligned, or weak around the area of tendon injury.
 Some of the pain and swelling of tendonitis may actually be in the surrounding tissues.

 Doctors don't know exactly what causes most tendon problems.
 They think that repetitive stress on the tendon is the most common cause.
 The tendon can be injured by the repetitive pounding of running and jumping, or by the stress caused by lifting heavy loads over and over again.
 Tendonitis usually builds up over weeks or months.

 If the tendon is too damaged, or if it doesn't get time to heal, the problem becomes chronic (long-lasting).
 In general, the heavier the load or the more often the stress is repeated, the more likely you are to develop tendonitis.

 Too much stress on the tendons can be made worse by other factors.
 Lack of flexibility or weakness in your muscles can make tendonitis more likely.
 Shoes that don't fit right, poor equipment, or incorrect technique can also increase your risk of tendon injury.
 Don't underestimate the benefit of upgrading your equipment.
 The improved design of athletic shoes over the past few decades seems to have decreased tendon injuries.

 Aging seems to cause tendon damage in some cases.
 As we age, the tissues of the tendon can break down, or degenerate.
 Age-related tendon problems do not seem to cause inflammation.
 The tendon material itself is more affected in these conditions and some surgeon's refer to this type of tendon problem as tendonosis.